Days of Wine and Roses (Playhouse 90): Critical reception

 The episode received favorable reviews from television critics.
-Jack Gould, in The New York Times, praised the writing, director and cast:
+Jack Gould, in The New York Times, praised the script, director, and cast:

-It was a brilliant and compelling work...
-Mr. Miller's dialogue was especially fine, natural, vivid and understated.
+It was a brilliant and compelling work...Mr.
+Miller's dialogue was especially fine, natural, vivid and understated.
 Miss Laurie's performance was enough to make the flesh crawl, yet it also always elicited deep sympathy.
 Her interpretation of the young wife just a shade this side of delirium tremens--the flighty dancing around the room, her weakness of character and moments of anxiety and her charm when she was sober--was a superlative accomplishment.
 Miss Laurie is moving into the forefront of our most gifted young actresses.
 Mr. Robertson achieved first-rate contrast between the sober man fighting to hold on and the hopeless drunk whose only courage came from the bottle.
-His scene in the greenhouse, where he tried to find the bottle that he had hidden in the flower pot, was particularly good...
-John Frankenheimer's direction was magnificent.
+His scene in the greenhouse, where he tried to find the bottle that he had hidden in the flower pot, was particularly good...John Frankenheimer's direction was magnificent.
 His every touch implemented the emotional suspense but he never let the proceedings get out of hand or merely become sensational.